Frequently Asked Questions About the Gowanus Superfund Project

 Those items which are of potential archaeological or local significance are cleaned and decontaminated then placed in a holding area and cataloged for archaeologist review.
 Please click HERE for information regarding items dredged from the canal of archaeological significance as determined by professional archaeologists and the EPA.

 During the cleanup activities, a series of monitoring stations will be set up to measure and record monitor air quality, noise, vibration, movement, and water quality.
-Environmental monitoring data will be available online at: www.gowanussuperfund.com under the updates tab.
+Environmental monitoring data will be available online at: www.gowanussuperfund.com under the updates tab.hose items which are of potential archaeological or local significance are cleaned and decontaminated then placed in a holding area and cataloged for archaeologist review.
+Please click HERE for information regarding items dredged from the canal of archaeological significance as determined by professional archaeologists and the EPA.

 Dredging work in the canal will necessitate frequent bridge openings.
 Temporary traffic disruptions will occur at 3rd Street, Carroll Street, Union Street, and 9th Street during bridge openings.
 Extended openings of the bridges will occur during periods of heavy construction activity.
 Street closures are being coordinated with the New York City Department of Transportation.
 There are also temporary recreational boating and canoeing restrictions north of the 9th Street bridge.

-As we continue to adjust to the evolving COVID-19 situation, Gowanus Canal Superfund Project Team is taking the necessary steps to ensure that decisions about cleanup activities at the Gowanus Canal Superfund site are made with the health and safety of the community and site workers as the priority.
+As we continue to adjust to the evolving COVID-19 situation, Gowanus Remediation Team is taking the necessary steps to ensure that decisions about cleanup activities at the Gowanus Canal Superfund site are made with the health and safety of the community and site workers as the priority.
 Moreover, our contractors are implementing health and safety plans specific to preventing the spread of the COVID-19 virus during cleanup activities.
 These plans require best practices for site safety, including face covering, gloves, and other appropriate personal protective equipment for employees and visitors, including temperature checks of employees, tracking employees who might be ill or have had contact with individuals testing positive for COVID-19, and social distancing.
-EPA will continue to monitor site operations and The Gowanus Canal Superfund Project Team’s health and safety practices.
+EPA will continue to monitor site operations and Gowanus Remediation Team’s health and safety practices.

 Security includes fencing to restrict access at the staging site.
-GCSPT also has 24 Hour security present on the site and has installed cameras to monitor the project work area.
+GRT also has 24 Hour security present on the site and has installed cameras to monitor the project work area.

 Parking restrictions are expected to be very limited.
-When they do occur, GCSPT will make every effort to inform neighbors in advance.
+When they do occur, GRT will make every effort to inform neighbors in advance.

 A hotline has been established that interested parties can call 24 hours a day, seven days a week.
 During hours when work is being conducted at the site, complaints and concerns will be relayed to a supervisor at the site and to EPA.
 The hotline number is 718-403-2451.